 Connect with a Whole and Complete God

 For many, the image of a “Father God” can be complicated by painful experiences with their own fathers or with male authority figures.
 A nonbinary God offers a more complete and accessible source of love.
 This Divine presence is both father and mother, and neither.
 God is the ultimate source of strength and protection, as well as the ultimate source of comfort and nurturing.
 This holistic view allows you to connect with a divine presence that is beyond human gender, a God who can meet you exactly where you are and provide whatever you need.
 You can call on Divine strength, Divine tenderness, or Divine wisdom, knowing it all flows from the same infinite, loving source.
+For many, this deep reconnection with the Divine can feel like what mystics describe as reaching Christ consciousness — an awareness of your complete oneness with God.

 Related Articles